treyvian/BlockchainRetailSupplyChain/README.md

 ---
 ![](img/CreateProduct.jpg)

 - Create Product -> Update all the details of the new product.
-Ensure in metamask you assign 0xcB41A243C998fB78e888478BE478EC2172FCa7a4 as manufacturer and click on the button.

 #### Product Transactions Lists
 ---